asinesio/asinesio.github.com/source/_posts/2013-02-23-the-perils-of-the-grails-searchable-plugin.markdown

 ##### _Tbe most popular Grails plugin for searching -- Searchable -- is great for a quick solution.
 But it is not designed for scaling to multiple instances very well._

-You immediately start work porting the app to a different search engine technology -- for example, Apache Solr or Elastic Search -- and cursing the name of Searchable.
+You start work porting the app to a different search technology -- like [Apache Solr](http://lucene.apache.org/solr/) or [Elastic Search](http://www.elasticsearch.org) -- and writing a [blog post](http://asinesio.github.com/blog/2013/02/23/the-perils-of-the-grails-searchable-plugin/) to help prevent others from making the same mistake.

-### The Moral of the Story
+### What did you learn?

  1. Much like high school kids, the popular plugins are not necessarily the best plugins.

  2. _Pay attention to what libraries are used by your dependencies before you choose them_ or you may end up with dead-end software in your application.

+ 3. The simplest solution may not be the best solution.